-Compiling eight previous INP studies from Alaskan, Canadian, and European arctic regions covering a wide range of freezing temperatures, Wilbourn et al. (2023) summarize abundance as spanning seven orders of magnitude ($\approx 10^{-5}$ to $70~L^{-1}$).
-Because the INP abundance is so variable, and most data thus far have been limited to brief campaigns, it is important to develop and analyze INPs statistically based on continuous, long-term, and finely-resolved measurements (Murray et al., 2021).
-This study reports on seasonality in the abundance of INPs activated at conditions relevant to mixed-phase clouds (predominantly immersion mode) using a single instrument, a Portable Ice Nucleation Experiment (PINE) chamber version 03 (PINE-03 hereafter).
-The PINE-03 was installed on the NSA near Utqiagvik for multi-seasonal INP monitoring.
-In addition to a statistical analysis of $n{\rm INP}$, we combine the measurements with observatory data there to construct a parameterization for heterogeneous freezing efficiencies of ambient aerosols (i.e., $n{\rm INP}$ scaled to aerosol abundance).
+Compiling eight previous INP studies from Alaskan, Canadian, and European arctic regions covering a wide range of freezing temperatures, Wilbourn et al. (2023) summarized abundance as spanning 7 orders of magnitude ($\approx 10^{-5}$ to $70 L^{-1}$).
+Because the INP abundance is so variable and most data thus far have been limited to brief campaigns, it is important to develop and analyze INPs statistically based on continuous, long-term, and finely resolved measurements (Murray et al., 2021).
+This study reports on seasonality in the abundance of INPs activated at conditions relevant to mixed-phase clouds (predominantly immersion mode) using a single instrument, the Portable Ice Nucleation Experiment (PINE) chamber version 03 (PINE-03 hereafter).
+PINE-03 was installed on the NSA near Utqiagvik for multi-seasonal INP monitoring.
+In addition to a statistical analysis of n{INP} , we combine the measurements with observatory data there to construct a parameterization for heterogeneous freezing efficiencies of ambient aerosols (i.e., n{INP} scaled to aerosol abundance).